Our renovation uncovers the underlying geometry of a 1952 Whitney Smith home that had been obscured by decades of compromises.

-Built on the skeleton of posts and beams of an existing pergola, the Ceramics Studio’s enclosure consists of glazing applied directly to shelves that are suspended between the original columns.
+Built on the posts and beams skeleton of an existing pergola, the Ceramics Studio‘s enclosure consists of glazing applied directly to shelves that are suspended between the original columns.
 This system provides ample storage, natural light and filtered views by day, and transforms into a glowing vitrine of pots and artifacts by night.
 A bank of shelves breaks free of the rectilinear footprint to respond to the geometry of the main house.
-The resulting exterior display ledges eccentuates the dematerialized nature of the pergola, and defines a kitchen garden court for outdoor living.
+The resulting exterior display ledges accentuates the dematerialized nature of the pergola, and defines a kitchen garden court for outdoor living.

 Located at a far corner of the property, the Guest House turns its back to the main house, revealing only its planted roofs.
 Approached through a passage tucked behind a retaining wall; the structure emphasizes seclusion, yet its airy interior opens through tall walls of glass to oak-shaded patios.
 Fitted throughout with built-in furnishings, it is a compact, inviting and self-sufficient retreat.

 The pool house presents itself as a graceful pavilion partially floating over the water’s edge.
 Its butterfly roof, cantilevered from a stout central concrete tower houses a brick oven and a fireplace, providing a two-sided hearth for cooking and dining.
 Large sliding doors transform the dining area into an open affair overlooking the water while a fireplace-adjacent built-in daybed hovers over the treetops.